Gabrielle Jacobs: Reception

 Gabrielle has been seen as highly popular to fans, taking out "Favourite Female Character" at the Throng Shortland Street Fan Awards 2009 and winning runner up in "Favourite New Character" and "Funniest Moment".
 In 2012, the character was named as one of the standout characters of the show's first 20 years.

 Hugh Sundae of The New Zealand Herald praised Gabrielle, saying anything involving the character was bound to be good.
 Brooke Williams who appeared as Gabrielle's sister Lana Jacobs in July 2011 stated upon arrival that Gabrielle was her favourite character.

 As soon as she learnt about her character's condition, Le Brun accepted the heavy scrutiny she was going to receive due to the controversy of the topic.
 Gabrielle's portrayal of Asperger syndrome was praised, with Jon Boyer of Autism New Zealand stating on her return to the soap in 2011; "Autism New Zealand is thrilled that the character of Gabrielle Jacobs is returning to Shortland Street.
 The rise in awareness for Autism and Asperger's Syndrome that this character generated was fantastic and we commend Virginie Le Brun for the research she undertook before taking on this challenging role.
 We would like to congratulate the makers of Shortland Street for presenting Asperger's Syndrome in a fair, balanced yet very entertaining way."
 Le Brun received positive feedback for her portrayal of Asperger's Syndrome.
 Mothers of teenagers with the syndrome said their children had taken pride in seeing Gabrielle's character on TV.
 Le Brun explained the benefits of portraying the role as helping educate viewers about Asperger's, stating; "Kids who have Asperger's have tuned in where they might not have done so before.
 I think they can find it quite reassuring.
 We've had the odd email or mums saying they look at it as a bit of an inspiration that while things are difficult, you can do good things with your life."
-Le Brun met with people from Asperger's organizations and was pleased with the positive reception.
+Le Brun met with people from Asperger's organisations and was pleased with the positive reception.